RSuganya25/SimpleChatApp/README.md

 **Instructions for using the software:**

 1. After running both scripts, type a message in the client terminal
-2. The server will receive the message and send a response
+2. The server responds based on the message:
+   - `greet` → returns greeting with current date and time (YYYY-MM-DD HH:MM:SS)
+   - `exit` → sends goodbye message and closes the connection
+   - any other message → replies with "I don't understand that command."
 3. Repeat to send more messages or test different inputs

 ---